-The Government introduces a new insurance program i.e. Unemployment Insurance to provide further protection to employees affected by employment termination.
+The government introduced a new insurance program (i.e. unemployment insurance) to provide further protection to employees affected by employment termination.
 The implementation is still subject to further regulations.

-Under this insurance program, which will likely be managed by the Social Security Agency (Badan Penyelenggara Jaminan Sosial), the Government will provide benefit to the affected employees in the form of cash, access to job market information, and training.
+Under this insurance program, which will likely be managed by the Social Security Agency (Badan Penyelenggara Jaminan Sosial), the government will provide benefits to the affected employees in the form of cash, access to job market information, and training.

 Public housing savings

-See Public housing savings in the Corporate - Other taxes section for a description of the public housing savings.
+Please see the Other taxes section in the Corporate tax summary for a description of the public housing savings.

 Value-added tax (VAT)